07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 Any attempt to fix one of these problems that doesn’t identify and address the root connection to family structure is flawed at the most fundamental level.

 Today about 45% of all New Zealanders over age 15 are married.
 In 1976 that was 66% – to note the trend.
-However, amongst Māori, I’ve heard it said the numbers are as low as 15% – while in the 1950s Māori marriage rates weren’t very much different to non-Māori.
+However, amongst Māori, I’ve heard it said the numbers are as low as 15% – while in the 1950s Māori marriage rates weren’t very much different to the rest of the population – just like prison rates.
+A correlation?
+Statistics validate the suggestion!

 The point: The key to wellbeing isn’t in cultural restoration – as valuable as that might be.